code-pushup/cli/packages/cli/docs/custom-plugins.md

 ## Audits

-Audits are used to calculate the score and display meaningful details.
+Audits are measurable metrics whose results contain score, value and additional meaningful details.

 ### Audit score

-Every audit has a score as floating number between 0 and 1.
+Every audit has a score as a floating point number between 0 and 1.
 We will extend the file-size example from above to calculate the score based on a budget.

 Let's extend the options object with a `budget` property and use it in the runner config: